kamarbaraka/IssueManagementSystem/README.md

  # major changes

-- Optimized the ticket assignment process and Api.
-- Improved the service logging.
-- Optimized the ticket feedback process and Api.
 - added an Api to get employees currently not in a department.
 - changed the feedback api to accept an attachment.
-- Optimized the sorting.
 - changed the ticket submission Api to require a written solution for the ticket.
 - changed the ticket referral Api to require a reason for referring the ticket.

+# Fixes

+- Fixed an issue where the ticket solution is not reelecting when getting the ticket.
+- Fixed an issue where an employee can be assigned a ticket more than once.
+- Fixed an issue where an employee can refer a ticket to himself.

+# Improvements

+- Optimized the ticket assignment process and Api.
+- Improved the service logging.
+- Optimized the sorting.
+- Optimized the ticket feedback process and Api.
+- Made a ticket solution an independent entity.

 # Requirements